playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 ## Disabling Breakpoints {#disabling-breakpoints}

-As mentioned previously in an asside, you can disable breakpoints as simply as pressing the created breakpoint once again (pressing the line number will cause the blue arrow to disappear).
+As mentioned previously in an aside, you can disable breakpoints as simply as pressing the created breakpoint once again (pressing the line number will cause the blue arrow to disappear).
 However, you're also able to temporarily disable all breakpoints if you want to allow code to run normally for a time.
 To do this, you'll want to look in the same toolbar as the "play" and "skip" button.
 Pressing this button will toggle breakpoints from enabling or not.
 If breakpoints are disabled, you'll see that the blue color in the arrows next to the line number will become a lighter shade.

 ![Showcasing the lighter shade with a red arrow over the mentioned button](./disabled-breakpoints.png)